-The ratings reaffirmation for NKC Projects Private Limited (NPPL) favourably factors in its comfortable financial profile, with moderate leverage (total outside liabilities to tangible net worth (TOL/TNW) of 1.3) and comfortable coverage metrics (interest cover of 6.3 times as of March 31, 2024), which are expected to sustain over the medium term.
-The ratings also continue to consider the extensive experience of the promoters in the construction segment and the company's established track record in executing road construction projects for its key client, the National Highways Authority of India (NHAI, rated [ICRA]AAA(Stable)/A1+).
+The ratings reaffirmation for NKC Projects Private Limited (NPPL) favourably factors in its comfortable financial profile, with moderate leverage (total outside liabilities to tangible net worth (TOL/TNW) of 1.3 times) and comfortable coverage metrics (interest cover of 6.3 times as of March 31, 2024), which are expected to sustain over the medium term.
+The ratings consider the extensive experience of the promoters in the construction business and the company's established track record in executing road construction projects for its key client, the National Highways Authority of India (NHAI, rated [ICRA]AAA(Stable)/A1+).

 NPPL sustained its operating income (OI) at ~Rs.
-1,910 crore in FY2024 (+2% YoY) with operating profit margin at 12.5% (12.9% in FY2023).
+1,910 crore in FY2024 (+2% YoY) with an operating profit margin at 12.5% (12.9% in FY2023).
 However, its order book (OB) declined to Rs.
-2,828.5 crore as of March 31, 2024 (order book-to-OI of 1.5 times based on OI of FY2024) due to muted order inflow in FY2024 and H1 FY2025, which limits medium-term revenue visibility to an extent.
+2,459.6 crore as on December 31, 2024 (order book to OI of 1.3 times based on OI of FY2024) due to muted order inflows in FY2024 and 9M FY2025, which limits medium-term revenue visibility to an extent.
 The company's ability to successfully build-up its OB, to sustain its scale of operations and profitability, will be a key near-term monitorable.
-The TOL/TNW stood at 1.3 times as of March 31, 2024, and is expected to improve gradually with healthy accretion to reserves.
-Following the expiry of relief measures offered under the Atmanirbhar Bharat scheme and reinstatement of milestone-based billing, the company's working capital intensity (NWC/OI) increased in FY2024 (24% against 13% in FY2023); the same is expected to remain range-bound in FY2025, following which gradual improvement is expected.
+The TOL/TNW stood at 1.3 times as on March 31, 2024, and is expected to improve gradually with healthy accretion to reserves.
+Following the expiry of relief measures offered under the Atmanirbhar Bharat scheme and reinstatement of milestone-based billing, the company's working capital intensity (NWC/OI) increased in FY2024 (24% against 13% in FY2023).
+The same is likely to remain range-bound in FY2025, following which gradual improvement is expected.

-The ratings are, however, constrained by the company's concentrated OB with the top five projects accounting for ~91%, and execution risks, given that ~66% of orders are in the early stages of execution (with less than 20% progress as of August 31, 2024).
-However, ICRA draws comfort from NPPL's track record in the construction business and successful completion of projects within time and budget.
-ICRA has factored in the company's exposure to six HAM projects from the NHAI, which are under various stages of development (one achieved PCOD1, four under construction, and one yet to commence as appointed date (AD) is awaited) under separate special purpose vehicles (SPVs) and remain exposed to project implementation risks.
+The ratings are, however, constrained by the company's concentrated OB with top five projects accounting for ~93%, and execution risks, given that ~49% of orders are in the early stages of execution (with less than 20% progress as on December 31, 2024).
+However, ICRA draws comfort from NPPL's track record in the construction business and successful completion of projects within the time and budget.
+ICRA has factored in the company's exposure to six HAM projects from the NHAI, which are under various stages of development under separate special purpose vehicles (SPVs) and remain exposed to project implementation risks (as on December 31, 2024, three SPVs had achieved PCOD1 and other three remained under construction).
 NPPL has pending equity commitments of ~Rs.
-168 crore in these projects (out of ~Rs.
+85 crore in these projects (out of ~Rs.
 529 crore) and the same is planned to be met from its available liquidity and cash flow from operations over FY2025-FY2026.
-Over the medium term, it plans to take up more BOT/HAM projects.
+Over the medium term, the company plans to take up more BOT/HAM projects.
 Given the increasing scale of operations and equity commitments such projects entail, NPPL's ability to judiciously manage its working capital cycle and maintain its execution ramp-up, with an adequate liquidity position remains important from the credit perspective.
-NPPL is also exposed to the cyclicality inherent in the construction industry and intense competition in the tender-based contract award system, resulting in risk of volatility in order inflows, revenues and pressure on profit margins.
+NPPL is also exposed to the cyclicality inherent in www.icra .in Page the construction industry and intense competition in the tender-based contract award system, resulting in risk of volatility in order inflows, revenues and pressure on profit margins.
 The ratings consider the company's exposure to sizeable contingent liabilities in the form of bank guarantees (BGs), mainly for contractual performance, mobilisation advances and security deposits.
 Nonetheless, ICRA draws comfort from its execution track record and absence of invocation of guarantees in the past.